INTERVIEW-South Africa mines minister vows to break strike deadlock

 By Zandi Shabalala and Ed Stoddard

-JOHANNESBURG, May 28 Deadlock in South Africa's crippling 18-week platinum strike will soon be broken after movement made on both sides of the wage dispute, the country's new mines minister Ngoako Ramatlhodi declared on Wednesday.
+JOHANNESBURG, May 28 South Africa's new mines minister Ngoako Ramatlhodi said on Wednesday that the deadlock in the country's crippling 18-week platinum strike would soon be broken as movement has been made on both sides.

-Ramatlhodi appointed a government team on Wednesday to try to resolve the impasse between the Association of Mineworkers and Construction Union (AMCU) and the world's top platinum producers.
+Ramatlhodi appointed a government team on Wednesday to try and resolve the wage stoppage by the Association of Mineworkers and Construction Union (AMCU) at the world's top platinum producers.
 The team will meet the companies and union on Thursday at an undisclosed location.

-The platinum wage strike has crippled 40 percent of global production of the precious metal and has cost producers 20 billion rand ($1.90 billion) and counting, according to a live tally on a mining industry website. (here)
+The platinum wage strike has crippled 40 percent of global production of the precious metal and has lost producers a total of 20 billion rand, according to a live tally on an mining industry website. (here)

-The producers say they can afford no more, squeezed on one side by soaring costs and on the other by low prices.

-AMCU, whose battle cry has its demand for "a living wage", has said that the companies' offer is not enough and has focused the attention of its members on the basic wage, which excludes allowances.
-It wants that figure to be 12,500 rand in three or four years' time.

-Ramatlhodi's other priorities include a possible review of the country's "mining charter", he said.
-The charter sets various targets for the industry, including 26 percent black ownership by 2014.
+Ramatlhodi's other priorities include a possible review of the country's "mining charter", which sets out a number of targets on the industry, including one that calls for 26 percent black ownership by 2014, he said.

 * Macron wins first round in French election, far ahead in polls